 4. Responds to Tenant Complaints

 Tenant complaints can range from complaints about noise and pest infestations to concerns over potentially hazardous conditions like toxic mold, faulty wiring, lead paint and carbon monoxide.
+While pest control lafayette can help with the former, the latter complaints require proper scrutiny.
 A good property manager knows how to handle these complaints in a professional, timely and non-emotional way.